Communication Sciences & Disorders Major

-Academic Modules: Courses in CSD major focus on the scientific basis and nature of human communication, its disorders, assessment and remediation.
-You will study the normal processes of hearing, speech and language development, and their disorders such as articulation and phonological disorders, language-learning delays and disorders, aphasia, autism, hearing impairment, deafness and others.
+You will study the normal processes of hearing, speech and language development, and disorders such as articulation and phonological disorders, language-learning delays and disorders, aphasia, autism, stuttering, hearing impairment, deafness, and others.

 What is Unique About Our Program?

-Speech and Hearing Center: The center serves as an academic facility for student clinicians and also provides a community service for persons with communication and hearing disorders.
-Students have opportunities to interact with graduate student clinicians, observe assessment and treatment sessions.
-High achieving students may also have the opportunity to participate in an undergraduate clinical experience during their last year of study.
+Our facilities are also top-notch, highlighted by a Speech and Hearing Center that hosts student clinicians and provides a local community service for persons with communication and hearing disorders.
+You will be able to interact with graduate student clinicians and observe assessment and treatment sessions.

 What Are My Career Opportunities?